squidfunk/mkdocs-material/docs/alternatives.md

 ## Sphinx

-[Sphinx] is an alternative static site generator specifically greared towards generating reference documentation, offering powerful capabilities that are lacking in MkDocs.
+[Sphinx] is an alternative static site generator specifically geared towards generating reference documentation, offering powerful capabilities that are lacking in MkDocs.
 It uses [reStructured text], a format similar to Markdown, which some users find harder to use.